 The West African Examination Council (WAEC) examination is fast approaching.
-I know you might be having some fear with regards to the 2021 WAEC examination.
+I know you might be having some fear with regard to the 2023 WAEC examination.
 In this guide, I will take my time to show you how to pass WAEC exams in one sitting.

-Not only will you know the secret of passing WAEC examination you’ll also be exposed to available online resources you need to prepare for WAEC exams in 2021.
+Not only will you know the secret of passing the WAEC examination you’ll also be exposed to available online resources you need to prepare for WAEC exams in 2023.

-The West African Examination Council (WAEC) is the examination board responsible for senior schools certificate examination.
-WAEC is currently active in the following West African countries: Nigeria, Liberia, Ghana, Gambia and Sierra Leone.
+The West African Examination Council (WAEC) is the examination board responsible for senior schools certificate examinations.
+WAEC is currently active in the following West African countries: Nigeria, Liberia, Ghana, Gambia, and Sierra Leone.

 According to WAEC statistics, about 35 per cent of candidates failed the last WAEC examination.
 Passing WAEC is a hurdle many aspiring tertiary institutions students are always afraid to cross, usually due to the high rate of failure always recorded.

-We also recommend you check this information below before proceeding.
+We also recommend you check the information below before proceeding.

 How To Pass WAEC Exams in One Sitting